sybrenjansen/mpire/README.rst

     pip install .[docs]

-Documentation can then be build by executing:
+Documentation can then be build by using Python <= 3.9 and executing:

 .. code-block:: bash